MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 ![Firmware update WDF driver method.](images/fw-update-wdf-driver-method.png)

-While installing the driver update package, the WDF lower filter driver’s AddDevice routine will be called.
+While installing the driver update package, the WDF lower filter driver's AddDevice routine will be called.
 From this routine, the filter driver will query for the device firmware version from the device HW registry key.
-The device firmware should have placed the "firmware version", using the MSOS descriptor or the USB device’s extension INF, onto the device HW registry key.
+The device firmware should have placed the "firmware version", using the MSOS descriptor or the USB device's extension INF, onto the device HW registry key.

 1. If the device firmware version and the filter driver expected firmware versions are different or